vvaidy/Qo-DL/README.md

 # Qo-DL
-Tool written in Python to download MP3s & FLACs from Qobuz for Windows, macOS & Linux.
+Tool written in Python to download MP3s & FLACs from Qobuz for Windows, macOS, Linux and Android.
 Sister of [Ti-DL](https://github.com/Sorrow446/Tidal-DL).

 **Looking for Android testers!**
 I've successfully compiled and tested a build for ARM64.
 I plan to make a build for ARM too.